Area code 770: History

 When the North American Numbering Plan was created in October 1947, all of Georgia was served by area code 404.
 In 1954, 404 was reduced to the northern half of the state, with Macon and points south splitting off as area code 912.
 The remaining 404 territory remained unchanged until 1992, when most of the area outside of the immediate Atlanta metropolitan area was split off with area code 706.
 This was intended as a long-term solution to relieve number shortages in exchanges in North Georgia.

 When 706 was created, it included several fast-growing exurbs of Atlanta.
 Residents of these areas complained about no longer being associated with the better-known area code 404, prompting BellSouth to return these areas to 404 soon after the split.
 However, even before the creation of 706, 404 was close to exhaustion due to the proliferation of cell phones, fax machines, and pagers in the fast-growing Atlanta area.
 BellSouth and the Georgia Public Service Commission were well aware of this, and had already planned to create a new area code for the Atlanta suburbs later in the decade.
 However, the restoration of the exurban areas from 706 forced further relief action sooner than anticipated.

 As a result, just three years later, in 1995, almost all of Atlanta's suburban ring was split off as area code 770.

 Atlanta was the first city in the United States to have mandatory ten-digit dialing throughout its metro area, roughly coinciding with the 1996 Summer Olympics in Atlanta.
 Atlanta was used as the test case not only for its size, but also because it enjoyed the world's largest fiber optic bundle at the time (five times that of New York), and it was home to BellSouth (now part of AT&T), then the Southeastern Regional Bell Operating Company.

-An additional NPA will be added to both metro Atlanta overlay areas in 2022.
-Area code 943 will be effective on March 15, 2022.
+An additional NPA was added to both metro Atlanta overlay areas in 2022.
+Area code 943 entered service on March 15, 2022.